- 12 active jobs (view)

 Position Summary:

-• Connect families with community resources and support services.
+- Connect young people with community resources and support services – both internal and external.

-• Document the excellent work done with families transparently and concisely
+- You will document your excellent work with families transparently and concisely.

-• Organize data into case notes into an established record keeping system.
+- Organize data and case notes into an established record-keeping system.

 Education & Experience: